 The point of alcohol is to enjoy yourself, not to get falling-down drunk and end up hung over, having no idea of where you were the night before.

-Prostitution is also legal (and more or less accepted as a social institution), and you can grow marijuana at home in Spain.
+Prostitution is also legal (and more or less accepted as a social institution), and I believe you can grow some small amount marijuana at home in Spain.

 The American Dream is very different than the Spanish Dream

 We all know about the American Dream –– it involves lots of extraordinarily hard work, accumulating wealth, and then moving to some sort of gated community in the suburbs to tend to your front lawn and buy expensive things that you don’t have time to use.